Updated for 2023-2024

-According to UNHCR, there are more than 65.3 million forcibly-displaced people in the world, driven newly in part by 7.9 million refugees from Ukraine who have been forced to leave the war due to the invasion of their country.
+According to UNHCR, there are more than 100 million forcibly-displaced people in the world, driven newly in part by 7.9 million refugees from Ukraine who have been forced to leave the war due to the invasion of their country.
 This displacement follows the recent deluge of people fleeing Afghanistan when the Taliban re-took the country and before that Syrians.
-The international spotlight sits squarely on the refugee crisis.
-But it isn’t just Syrians who need our help: there are millions of other refugees coming from Somalia, Afghanistan, South Sudan, Myanmar, Kenya and dozens of other countries, driven away because of civil war or persecution for their political views, ethnicity, or religion.
+The international spotlight sits squarely on the refugee crisis, but it isn’t just Ukrainians, Afghans, and Syrians who need our help: there are millions of other refugees coming from Somalia, South Sudan, Myanmar, Kenya and dozens of other countries, driven away because of civil war or persecution for their political views, ethnicity, or religion.

 NGOs and volunteer programs around the globe are constantly looking for people willing to volunteer for refugee relief, as there is still much work to be done to help these migrants find peace and stability.
-You can travel to Europe (in countries such as Belgium and Spain) as well as other locations such as Mexico to assist with on-the-ground support for people desperately in need.
+You can travel to Europe (in countries such as Greece and Spain) as well as other locations such as Mexico to assist with on-the-ground support for people desperately in need.

 A few ways you can help as a volunteer include:

 - Teaching English and other subjects to children and adults

 - Counseling individuals and families and helping them to find education and job opportunities